bogdashamilenko/classifiers/README.md

 # classifiers
-Various projects on utilizing different classifiers with distant data.
+Various projects on utilizing different classifiers with distinct datasets.